PrincetonUniversity/hpc_beginning_workshop/files/index.md

 involving deleting the subdirectories of the system root.
 Many modern Linux distros will prevent this, as will MacOS, but just don't.

+On systems supported by OIT or Research Computing, your `/home` directory (and certain other directories on the `/tigress` file system) will be backed up and you can request restores by emailing `cses@princeton.edu` for RC systems.

 `rm`, as the caution above indicates, deletes files.
-Without flags, it will only delete files not directories, but it does accept the standard `*` and `{}` operators.
+Without flags, it will on ly delete files not directories, but it does accept the standard `*` and `{}` operators.

 The syntax is `rm <file or list of files>`